Summer Worsley, Dive Instructor

 - The Novo’s buttons are metal as opposed to the D4i’s plastic buttons

 Apart from the above, both computers share the same features and functionality.
-Unless you’re driven by the new look and want the compass feature, for the price difference, we would probably stick with the D4i.

 Black & Lime Suunto D4i on wrist